Slack

 After Slack has been connected to your Unblocked workspace, each team member will also need to associate their Slack user account with their Unblocked account.
 Unblocked personalizes answers based on identity, so connecting your user account will improve the quality of answers you receive from Unblocked.
 It will also enable the discussions you have with Unblocked on Slack to appear under My Discussions.

-To connect your Slack user account, click on Settings in the sidebar of the Unblocked web app.
-Under Personal Settings click on Connected Accounts.
-Next to Slack, click the Connect button.
+To connect your Slack user account, click on Settings in the sidebar of the Unblocked web dashboard.
+Under Personal Settings, click on User Accounts.
+In the Unlinked Accounts section, find the row for Slack, and click Link my account.

-When you view discussions with Unblocked in Slack on the web interface, your GitHub username will be displayed rather than your Slack name.
+When you view discussions with Unblocked in Slack on the web dashboard, your GitHub username will be displayed rather than your Slack name.

 Using Unblocked in Slack

-At this point, you can now interact with Unblocked.
-It will be able to incorporate past and future conversations about your codebase as it answers any questions that you and your team ask.
-In the future, if you wish to add more channels for Unblocked to access, you can return to the Unblocked data source page for Slack to add them.
+At this point, you can now interact with Unblocked in Slack.
+Unblocked will incorporate past and future conversations about your codebase to answer any questions that you and your team ask.